LaunchCodeEducation/web-fundamentals/studios/flicklist/1/README.md

 This studio marks the beginning of our exploration of the mechanics and ideas involved in building full-stack web applications.
 The term **full-stack** simply means that we'll look at every aspect of web applications, from the pages that a user views and interacts with, to the Python code that decides how to handle user submissions and requests, to the database that stores information.

 Starting today, the majority of in-class sessions will revolve around building a class project together.
-Each day of class, we will add a little bit more onto the project: your instructor will live-code some new feature, and then for Studio you will be asked to add a little more.
+Each day of class, we will add a little bit more onto the project: your instructor will live-code some new feature, and then you will be asked to add a little more in the Studio.

 The mechanics of how you will work on Studios will be the same for nearly every class going forward, so we'll cover them in a bit more detail this time, as a proper introduction to this strategy.